CapSap/paddy-mern-5/README.md

 ## How to run
-You'll need to have your ip address added to the database whitelist if you want to interact with it.
+You'll need to have your ip address added to the mongodb database whitelist if you want to interact with it.
 Otherwise, there is a dummydata file that could be used.

 1. clone the repo
 2. ```cd frontend && npm i```